This post has been sponsored by Tyson Foods, Inc. All thoughts and opinions are my own.

 Know What Wines Go With Your Snacks

 The most suggested wine was overwhelmingly, bubbles!
-Cava, white or rosé, is Spanish sparkling wine.
-I also like to have a red and white on hand (as well as a stocked bar cart) to at least try to please all of my guests.
+Cava, white or rosé, is a Spanish sparkling wine.
+I also like to have a red and white on hand (as well as a stocked bar cart) to at try to please all of my guests.
 Through my research and recommendations of the wine guy at the store, Chianti is a great red for charcuterie since it has high acidity.
 Verdicchio is a good white to pair with the Hillshire® Snacking Genoa Salame & Prosciutto Social Platter because it is fruity and dry.
 However, I’d just check out the Tom Thumb mobile app to see what coupons are available.
-You may be able to grab the ingredients for a great punch
+You may be able to grab the ingredients for a great punch.

 You’ll also want non-alcoholic options for adults who aren’t drinking, any kids in attendance, or as drink mix-ins.
 Check the Tom Thumb mobile app to find the best deals and make your grocery list!